-Copies of the EPP are maintained with the Campus President, the Leadership Team, the Business Office Manager, Registrar, Program Directors and LRC Manager.
+Copies of the EPP are maintained with the Campus President, the Leadership Team including the Director of Education and the Dean of Nursing, Program Directors, Business Office Manager, LRC Manager and Registrar.

-Distribution of Plan/Training
+Distribution of the Plan and Training

-- The Emergency Preparedness Plan is distributed to all faculty and staff during the onboarding process. - Faculty and staff receive Emergency Preparedness Plan annual in-service training/updates. - Students are trained on the Emergency Preparedness Plan during the New Student Orientation. - A copy of the Emergency Preparedness Plan is posted on the Fortis College, 'Ignite to Learn' site. - A printed copy of the Emergency Preparedness Plan will be maintained at the front desk.
+- The EPP is distributed to all faculty and staff during the on-boarding process. - Faculty and staff receive annual in-service training/updates. - Students are trained on the Emergency Preparedness Plan during the New Student Orientation. - A copy of the EPP is posted on the Fortis College 'Ignite to Learn' site.

-Emergency Notification and Telephone Numbers
+Emergency Notification & Telephone Numbers